 Why Purified Remains?

-Frequently Asked Questions about Purified Remains & Parting Stone
+Frequently Asked Questions about Solidified Remains & Parting Stone

 How can I be sure I am getting my pets remains back?